balkan-archaeology/balkan-archaeology.github.io/index.md

-The Department of Archaeology of Sofia University *St. Kliment Ohridski* and the National Institute of Archaeology with Museum of the Bulgarian Academy of Sciences jointly organize an international doctoral student conference.
-It will take place in **Sofia, Bulgaria** from **the 17th to the 20th of November 2016**.
-The conference topic this year is **Balkan Archaeology**.
+The Department of Archaeology of Sofia University *St. Kliment Ohridski* and the National Institute of Archaeology with Museum of the Bulgarian Academy of Sciences jointly organized an international doctoral student conference.
+It took place in **Sofia, Bulgaria** from **the 17th to the 20th of November 2016**.
+The conference topic this year was **Balkan Archaeology**.
 Please see the [Call for Papers](/call-for-papers/).

 All reports will be collected approximately three months after the